where is gpsd located (galaxy s3)?

 concerning the use of an external bluetooth gps receiver:

 worked for me (without gpsd / galaxy s2)

-RE: where is gpsd located (galaxy s3)? - Added by E D almost 4 years ago
+RE: where is gpsd located (galaxy s3)? - Added by E D about 4 years ago

 Could you tell which bluetooth gps receiver you use with the BlueGps app ?

-RE: where is gpsd located (galaxy s3)? - Added by robin p almost 3 years ago
+RE: where is gpsd located (galaxy s3)? - Added by robin p about 3 years ago

 I did some research into this and came to the conclusion that samsung incorporated gpsd into proprietary code, which is permitted as gpsd is BSD-licenced.